matloff/revisit/README.md

 found, **revisit** will automatically create the branch 0 file, identical to the original author code, but with an identifying comment line.

-To replay the author's code without modfication, we click **Run/Continue**.
+To replay the author's code without modification, we click **Run/Continue**.
 The new screen is:

 ![alt text](Screen1.png)